gramlang/gram/README.md

 ## How to build and install

 1. Ensure you have the dependencies listed below.
-2. Run `make` at the root of this repository to build.
+2. To build, run `make` at the root of this repository.
-3. Run `sudo make install` at the root of this repository to install.
+3. To install, Run `sudo make install` at the root of this repository.

 You can also run `make install PREFIX=path` to install to a specific directory (the default is `/usr/local/bin`).